springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Generally, the purpose of each link found at link.springer.com can be determined by its descriptive text label; most linked images or icons have alternative text or similar to provide this context.
+Generally, the purpose of each link found at link.springer.com can be determined by its descriptive text label.
+Most linked images or icons have alternative text or supplementary text labels.
 Some images, such as icons on user interface elements, are known to have inadequate or missing text alternatives.
 We are actively working to find and repair these problems.
 <br><br>
 When citing references in articles, the link text contains only the year of the reference's publication.
 This may provide inadequate context for screen reader users.
 A title attribute is provided on these links, but the title attribute may not be made available by all Assistive Technologies.
 <br><br>